A Brief Overview of Heat Pipe Design Guidelines

 - 3, 4, 5, 6 and 8 mm

 ACT can also create custom heat pipes outside of these diameters.
 ACT can bend and flatten to the following specifications.
 Please note that these values are guides, not limits.
 ACT has designed heat pipes below these values.

 Bend Radius > 3 x OD of the heat pipe

 - Flatten ~ 2/3 x OD of the heat pipe

 ACT very rarely provides customers with stand-alone heat pipes.
-With the increased demands for system ready solutions, ACT manufactures custom assemblies developed specifically for each customer’s design requirements.
+With the increased demand for system-ready solutions, ACT manufactures custom assemblies developed specifically for each customer’s design requirements.
 Heat Pipes are easily integrated into system designs because of their ability to form to intricate geometries; see Figure 2.
-Heat pipes are not structural elements, but can be embedded in assemblies to form a high-conductivity, or HiK™ plate.
+Heat pipes are not structural elements but can be embedded in assemblies to form a high-conductivity or HiK™ plate.

 ACT engineers will work with customers to properly integrate heat pipes into a system to minimize thermal resistance and maintain system integrity.
 ACT is experienced in soldering heat pipes as well as using thermal epoxies as an attachment technique.
 ACT Engineers are available to advise on which solution is best for your application.

 At ACT, we guarantee quality and reliability for our heat pipes by our certified manufacturing procedures.
 All our heat pipes are subject to thermal testing before being delivered to the customer.
 ACT also has the capability to validate our heat pipe performance under the following conditions: